cr0mll/cyberclopaedia/Notes/Reverse Engineering/Program Anatomy/Registers.md

 The other registers are general purpose registers and can be used for anything you like:
 `eax`, `ebx`, `ecx`, `edx`, `esi`, `edi`.

-x64 AMD assembly (amd64) extends these 32-bit registers to 64-bit ones and denotes these new version by replacing the initial `e` with an `r`: `rbp`, `rsp`, `rip`, `eax`, ...
+x64 AMD assembly (amd64) extends these 32-bit registers to 64-bit ones and denotes these new versions by replacing the initial `e` with an `r`: `rbp`, `rsp`, `rip`, `rax`, ...
 It is important to note that these are *not* different registers - `eax` and `rax` refer to the same space on the CPU, however, `eax` only provides access to the lower 32 bits of the 64-bit register.
 You can also get access to the lower 16 and 8 bits of the register using different names:

  8 Byte Register | Lower 4 Bytes | Lower 2 Bytes | Lower Byte